-Authorized Capital - As of June 30, 2024 and December 31, 2023, the Company authorized 20,000,000 preferred stock shares.
-As of December 31, 2023, the Company had issued 8,750,000 Series A Preferred Stock shares to FibroGenesis, which were tendered pursuant to the formation of the Company in exchange for the contribution of certain inprocess research and development and patent assets through Patent Assignment and Intellectual Property Cross-License Agreements.
+Authorized Capital - As of September 30, 2024 and December 31, 2023, the Company authorized 10,000,000 and 20,000,000, respectively, preferred stock shares.
+As of December 31, 2023, the Company had issued 8,750,000 Series A Preferred Stock shares to FibroGenesis, which were tendered pursuant to the formation of the Company in exchange for the contribution of certain in-process research and development and patent assets through Patent Assignment and Intellectual Property Cross-License Agreements.
 The Series A Preferred Stock shares had the right to vote and ranked prior to non-voting common stock and common stock with respect to payment of dividends and distributions and upon liquidation, dissolution, winding-up or otherwise.
 In addition, the Series "A" Preferred Stock had a liquidation preference equal to \$35,000 thousand to be allocated among the holders of the Series "A" Preferred Stock shares in the event of a liquidation, dissolution, or winding-up of the Company, which was subsequently eliminated as part of the ROFN Agreement as further described below, and each share of Series "A" Preferred Stock could be converted into one share of common stock at any time at the election of the holder of such shares of Series "A" Preferred Stock.
 Unless otherwise elected by the holder(s), a merger or consolidation in which the Company is not the majority surviving entity or the sale of all or substantially all of the assets of the corporation would be a deemed liquidation event.
 The Company has also authorized 62,500,000 shares of non-voting common stock, and has issued during the year ended December 31, 2022, a total of 28,230,842 shares.
 In August 2022, the Company issued 28,179,592 shares of non-voting common stock to its Parent, which in turn distributed the shares to its members.
 This issuance of non-voting common stock was accounted for as stock split and no proceeds were received by the Company.
-The Company also issued to its board of directors, a consultant, and an employee an additional 51,250 total shares in 2022 and recorded \$168 thousand of ex
+The Company also issued to its board of directors, a consultant, and an employee an additional 51,250 total shares in

 In December 2022, the Company amended its Certificate of Incorporation to authorize 2,500,000 shares of Series "B" Preferred Stock.
-The Series "B" Preferred Stock and liquidation preference after Series "A" Preferred Stock and prior to Common Stock and Non-Voting Common Stock.
+The Series "B" Preferred Stock and a liquidation preference after Series "A" Preferred Stock and prior to Common Stock and Non-Voting Common Stock.
 The Series "B" Preferred Stock had voting rights and would automatically convert into Common Stock upon closing of an IPO transaction, as defined in the Company's Amended and Restated Certificate of Incorporation.

-In January 2023, to reflect the ROFN Agreement with its Parent, as further discussed in Note 10, the Company amended its Certificate of Incorporation to a) eliminate upon IPO, Direct Listing, or Sale of the Company the Series "A" Preferred Stock \$35,000 thousand liquidation preference, b) make the Series "B" Preferred Stock liquidation preference equal to Series "A" Preferred Stock, and c) to provide that upon IPO, Direct Listing, or Sale of the Company, the Series "A" Preferred Stock would be canceled for no consideration.
+In January 2023, to reflect the ROFN Agreement with its Parent, as further discussed in Note 10, the Company amended its Certificate of Incorporation to a) make the Series "B" Preferred Stock liquidation preference equal to Series "A" Preferred Stock, and b) to provide that upon IPO, Direct Listing, or Sale of the Company, the Series "A" Preferred Stock would be canceled for no consideration.